-We assess the carrying value of goodwill at the reporting unit level.
+We perform our goodwill impairment analysis at the reporting unit level.
 A reporting unit is the operating segment, or a business unit one level below that operating segment, for which discrete financial information is prepared and regularly reviewed by segment management.
+As discussed in Note 12 - Segments and Disaggregated Revenue to our Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K, the Company has one operating segment and one reportable segment.